History of science and technology in Africa: Science and traditional worldviews

+The view of science as "embedded practice", intimately connected with ritual, for example, is considered "ascientific", "pseudo-science", or "magic" in Western perspective.
+In Africa, there is a strong connection between the physical and the terrestrial worlds.
+The deities and gods are the emissaries of the supreme God and the patrons in charge of the workability of the processes involved.
+In the Ile-Ife pantheon, for example, Olokun—the goddess of wealth—is considered the patron of the glass industry and is therefore consulted.
+Sacrifices are offered to appease her for a successful run.
+The same is true for ironworking.
+Current scholarship has reinforced the contributions of ancient Africa to the global history of science and technology.

-Current scientific research in Africa
+Recent scientific research

 Ahmed Zewail, won the 1999 Nobel Prize in chemistry for his work in femtochemistry, methods that allow the description of change states in femtoseconds or very short seconds.

 The Democratic Republic of the Congo has a rocketry program called Troposphere.

 Currently, forty percent of African-born scientists live in OCED countries, predominantly NATO and EU countries.
 This has been described as an African brain drain.

 Sub-Saharan African countries spent on average 0.3% of their GDP on S&T (Science and Technology) in 2007.
 This represents a combined increase from US$1.8bn in 2002 to US$2.8bn in 2007.
 North African countries spend a comparative 0.4% of GDP on research, an increase from US$2.6bn in 2002 to US$3.3bn in 2007.
 Exempting South Africa, the continent has augmented its collective science funding by about 50% in the last decade.
 Notably outstripping its neighbor states, South Africa spends 0.87% of GDP on science and technology research.
 Although technology parks have a long history in the US and Europe, their presence across Africa is still limited, as the continent currently lags behind other regions of the world in terms of funding technological development and innovation.
 Only seven countries (Morocco, Botswana, Egypt, Senegal, Madagascar, Tunisia and South Africa) have made technology park construction an integral piece of their development goals.